snek5000/snek5000/README.md

 With a Snek5000-Fluidsim solver, it becomes very easy to

-- launch/restart simulations with Python scripts,
+- launch/restart simulations with Python scripts and terminal commands,
 - load simulations, read the associated parameters/data and produce nice figures/movies.